gigt1/jaminit.co.uk/_posts/2020-07-28-Speeding-Up-Jekyll-Jenkins.md

 ?>
 ```

 You've done!
-You've completely automated the build process of your Jekyll website, now whenever you push to your github your site will automatically update without you having to do anything!
+You've completely automated the build process of your Jekyll website, now whenever you push to your Github your site will automatically update without you having to do anything!